Aiven-Labs/pgvector-find-faces-talk/slides/notes.rst

     This is wonderful - and sometimes leads to surprising results

+If you're interested in earlier versions of text analysis, look for NLP (Natural Language Processing).

 **Categorising** things to get those arrays is possible to do by hand for relatively simple cases (people have done this in text analysis, for